Loading

 Kōji Gushiken won gold medals in the men's all-around individual and rings gymnastics competitions.

 The medal table is based on information provided by the International Olympic Committee (IOC) and is consistent with IOC convention in its published medal tables.
-By default, the table is ordered by the number of gold medals the athletes from a nation have won, where each nation is an entity represented by a National Olympic Committee (NOC).
-The number of silver medals is taken into consideration next and then the number of bronze medals.
+The table uses the Olympic medal table sorting method.
+By default, the table is ordered by the number of gold medals the athletes from a nation have won, where a nation is an entity represented by a National Olympic Committee (NOC).
+The number of silver medals is taken into consideration next, and then the number of bronze medals.
+If teams are still tied, equal ranking is given and they are listed alphabetically by their IOC country code.

 In the boxing and judo events, two bronze medals are awarded in each weight class.
 Two gold medals (and no silver medals) were awarded for first place ties in the women's uneven bars, women's balance beam, and men's rings gymnastics events.
 Four silver medals (and no bronze) were awarded in the men's vault gymnastics competition.
 Two bronze medals were awarded for third-place ties in both the women's 100 metre hurdles and the men's pole vault competitions.